toolbuilder/await-for-it/README.md

 * The async iterator protocol automatically applies back pressure.
 Compare to [this](https://codeburst.io/a-look-at-back-pressure-and-its-handling-in-rxjs-5bc8f04a2e8f) for RxJs.
 * Async iterables have direct support in the language: async generators, `yield *`, async functions, Promises, etc.
 * Async iterables work directly with synchronous iterables as input since JavaScript handles that for you.

+`Observables` use a push model, and async iterables use a pull model. `Await-For-It` provides [Queue](docs/queue.md) to bridge from push to pull.
+You might also look at [emittery](https://github.com/sindresorhus/emittery).

 Node streams are now async iterables, so this isn't an either/or decision.
 The [pipeline](https://nodejs.org/api/stream.html#stream_piping_to_writable_streams_from_async_iterators) method might be all you need.